The earliest opportunity to get involved with the Association is while obtaining your undergraduate degree.

 Enrolling as a student is not mandatory, however, there are benefits:

-- Become eligible for discounted Association events
+- Become eligible for discounted Association events, such as the Ingenium professional development conference

 - Become eligible for scholarships